Otaku terms are words, most often, Japanese words, that are used a lot in the anime community.

 Bishonen / Bishie

 Bishonen, or Bishie for short, means ‘beautiful boy’ or ‘pretty boy.’
-Although the original Japanese term was used only for boys under the age of 18, anime and manga fans use this word to describe handsome men of all ages.
+Although the original Japanese term is only for boys under the age of 18, anime and manga fans use this word to describe handsome men of all ages.
 These Bishie characters are the center of attraction in several shoujo and BL (boys’ love a.k.a Yaoi) manga/anime.

 Bishoujo is the female version of Bishounen.
 It means ‘beautiful girl’ or ‘pretty girl.’
 This term is most often used in visual novels and other dating sim games.